It can be a gut punch for some men to admit their full-time job is to stay at home with the kids.

 We’ve come a long way when it comes to gender roles, but progress still needs to be made in terms of co-mingling dads and moms at the play yard.
 Most stay-at-home dads find it hard to break into the mom groups for fear of coming off like a douche or just because they feel intimidated approaching a gaggle of stay-at-home moms.
 Understand that we all have more in common than we’d perhaps like to admit.
 Don’t be afraid to strike up a conversation.
 It’s important to have conversations with other adults in real life throughout the day.
 Listening to your favorite podcast does not count.

-8. Get connected to other at-home fathers, parents
+8. Connect with other at-home parents

 Don’t be that lonely dude in the park hoping someone will come over and talk to you.
-Find some male companionship – as corny as that may sound on the surface.
+To succeed at being a SAHD Find some male companionship – as corny as that may sound on the surface.
 Dad groups like City Dads Group and the National At Home Dad Network and dad blogs like DaddyMindTricks.com (shameless plug) are terrific resources.
 They can help you find common ground with other dudes who’ve made the transition to fatherhood and stay-at-home dads.
 They offer classes and boot camps on how to manage some of the daily rigors of childcare and provide opportunities for like-minded dads that just want to bond with other dads.

 9. Ask for help